 For example: "Saw you are hiring a sales operations lead and mention list quality in the role.
 Usually that shows up when outbound volume is rising but reps are spending too much time cleaning data.
 Are you already trying to tighten that workflow?"
 That message uses one source, one implication, and one question.

-By analyzing unstructured data, you can often anticipate a prospect's objections before they speak.
-If their job listings show they use a competitor product, or if their profile mentions they are focusing on team alignment, adapt your first message to match this setup.
+Reading unstructured data often lets you anticipate objections before they speak.
+If job listings show they use a competitor, or their profile says they are focusing on team alignment, adapt the first message to that setup.

 If you know they use a competitor, frame your offer as an integration or a supplementary tool, rather than pitching a replacement.
 This shows respect for their current workflow and reduces immediate friction.